neonrust/webpipe-client/README.md

 ### Dependencies ###

 WebPipe has no javascript dependencies.
-However, it depends on the web browser to support WebSockets ([RFC 6455](https://tools.ietf.org/html/rfc6455)).
+However, it depends on the web browser to support [WebSockets](https://www.w3.org/TR/2011/WD-websockets-20110929).

 ### Contacts ###